Syed Ghulam Nabi Fai: Post release

 After being released, as of March 2020, it was reported that Fai has appeared on media channels across US to highlight "Indian atrocities in Kashmir and against Muslims", authored articles, collaborated with Indian influencers, and resumed his interactions with members of the US Senate.

 Family

 Fai is married to a Chinese woman in the United States and has two children.

+Writings

+Fai has authored and contributed to numerous articles and opinion pieces focused primarily on the Kashmir conflict, its geopolitical implications, and advocacy for the Kashmiri people's right to self-determination.
+His writings have appeared in various international publications and forums: he has written for platforms such as The Washington Times and Eurasia Review, where he has discussed the human rights situation in Jammu and Kashmir, urged international mediation, and criticized Indian government policies in the region.
+Among Pakistani publications, he has been a regular columnist for 24 Digital.